Kalshi promo code CBSSPORTS: Get $10 cash bonus for Patriots vs. Seahawks picks in 2026 NFL Big Game on Sunday

 It comes with plenty of new faces, but the New England Patriots are back in the Big Game for the 10th time this century.
 It's the first time this century without the combination of Tom Brady and Bill Belichick in the Big Game, though, and Drake Maye and Mike Vrabel pairing would love to replicate even a fraction of the success the Brady-Belichick duo had.
 They are off to a great start in their first year as a tandem, with Maye in his second NFL season and first with Vrabel as the Patriots' head coach.
 New England went 14-3 this season and won three postseason games to enter Sunday with 16 wins over its last 17 games.

 Meanwhile, Seattle enters the first year of its quarterback-head coach combination, with Sam Darnold in Year One with the Seahawks and Mike Macdonald in his second year as the team's head coach.
 The Seahawks signed Darnold to a three-year, $100.5 million contract after his breakout season with the Vikings, and he's certainly proved it worth it in Year One.
 The Seahawks have the No. 2 scoring defense at 29.2 points per game this season, led by Darnold's success.
 Seattle also went 14-3 this year.
 The latest Kalshi pricing lists Seattle to win at $0.68 per share, while New England to win is $0.33 per share.
 Seattle to win by over 4.5 points is $0.52 per share, while over 45.5 points scored is $0.50.
+The game to go into overtime is $0.08, while any D/ST touchdown is $0.28.
+Kalshi users can also trade on events like team totals, touchdowns and rushing yards.
 Claim the latest Kalshi promo code when you sign up for Kalshi here:

 Responsible risk management